JulieMontoya/BCP_design/stream_of_consciousness.md

 D80-D83  (or, with a mechanical photoplotter, appropriate substitutions made at the reporting stage)  will be used for vias  (pads around a hole where a track switches layers).
 Vias will be drilled according to the pad size.
 If the layer and width are changed together, the drill will be selected according to the smaller pad.

+We generate a via in the photoplot output, on every layer change.
+If the current layer is not ours, we wait -- keeping track of the absolute position, but without generating any output -- for a layer change; and then we flash the appropriate D-code for the current layer, based on the new width.
+(If we are drawing with D70, we flash D80; if drawing with D71, we flash D81, and so forth.
+These will have to be substitited appropriately if we are using a mechanical plotter.)

+To generate the drill output, we follow tracks without generating any output until we reach a layer change.
+At that point, we drill a hole based on the _smaller_ of the two widths.

 ### Command Language

 Ideas for a command language.